DSR: Direct Simultaneous Registration for Multiple 3D Images

-By observing the LA walls which are indicated by white arrows in Fig. \ref{fig_invivo}, it is found that the stitching areas have smooth transition and no misalignment/ghosting is found in the image, which suggests that good quality alignments have been obtained by the proposed algorithm.
+By observing the LA walls which are indicated by white arrows in Fig. \ref{Fig3}, it is shown that the stitching areas have smooth transition and no misalignment is found in the images, which suggests good quality of alignments have been obtained by DSR.